sgladkoff/goldpan/docs/perfectionist.md

 All repeated translation units are excluded from the file when uploading it to the service.

-If you don't want to review the whole file, you can get a sample with a certain number of words less than the number of words in the file.
+If you don't want to review the whole file, you can get a random sample with a certain number of words less than the number of words in the file.
 The **Requestor** can set the sample size after uploading the file using the **Sample size** field above the table.
 After entering the desired sample size, click the **Resample randomly** button.

 ![perf4](perf4.png)